photo-mickey/PrinterView/README.md

 # PrinterView
-a simple web app for viewing the status of multiple printers in a single page
+A simple web app for viewing the status of multiple printers in a single page.

+Added from original reo:
+- Editing printers
+- Hopefully better flow
+- OctoPrint Javascript Client Library
+- Refresh isn't crazy anymore.
+Certainly no infinate loops.
+- Miscellaneous improvements...

 # Installation